[ Freelance Traveller Home Page | Search Freelance Traveller | Site Index ]

 Gvoudzon found himself member to this new Kforuz splinter group.

 Ties to the Kforuzeng have been maintained, though.
 Both bands weakened by the separation, the Kforuzeng and Aegzaeng have found it mutually profitable to perform operations in tandem.
-It is often that the two sister organizations combine efforts on joint missions.
+The two groups often combine efforts on joint missions.

-The Vargr answer to this problem has become a major industry - and a career choice of many Vargr within the Extents.
+The Vargr answer to this problem has become a major industry—and a career choice of many Vargr within the Extents.
 Emissaries are individual bargainers and arbitrators, employed by Vargr governments and other Vargr power structures, charged with the task of maintaining swift, coordinated interstellar communication.
-The fragmented nature of Vargr society, compounded by the interstellar communication issue, requires these intermediaries - these problem solvers who assist in resolving disputes that inevitably arise between interstellar entities.
+The fragmented nature of Vargr society, compounded by the interstellar communication issue, requires these intermediaries—problem solvers who assist in resolving disputes that inevitably arise between interstellar entities.

 Just after the Aegzaeng split from the Kforuzeng, Gvoudzon was sent to Tsu Thoezhou (which, translated literally, means Honor Gate), the premier school for emissaries in the Vargr Extents.
 He became a member of the Zhosokh Urs (translated, means the well-respected ear), and, upon graduation, had his right ear clipped as is the tradition of this brotherhood of professional emissaries (thus, the name of the brotherhood).